Eric-git-999/Hyper_spectra_automation/README.md

 jupyter notebook auto_spectra.ipynb
 ```

 3. Configure paths and run each cell sequentially.
+Ensure dependencies are installed, it is recommended to set up a new Conda environemnt for this workflow.

 ## Dependencies